 If acne is your only concern, adapalene can improve your acne with less irritation.
 If you want to go beyond fighting acne and improve skin texture, tone, and appearance, Tretinoin is your best bet.
 Tretinoin is the only FDA-approved retinoid to prevent and treat photoaging.

 While you can get low-strength adapalene OTC, it can be hard to figure out the right formulation for your skin and how to integrate it into your routine alongside your other products, supplements, medications, and other factors.
 So we recommend talking to your derm to get the right concentration for your skin.

-Sensitivity to adapalene and Tretinoin can be minimized by listening to your skin, reducing frequency if needed to let your skin adapt, using a good moisturizer, and applying sunscreen lotion with an SPF of 30 or higher.
+When you look at adapalene vs Tretinoin in the sensitivity department, they’re pretty equal.
+Sensitivity to adapalene and Tretinoin can be minimized by listening to your skin, reducing frequency if needed to let your skin adapt, and applying sunscreen lotion with an SPF of 30 or higher.
+And, of course, finding a good moisturizer to use with Tretinoin and applying sunscreen lotion with an SPF of 30 or higher.

 Remember: Results take time.
 It can take weeks to months to reach your skin goals, but most people start seeing a difference with either product at four to six weeks.
 Everyone’s skin is unique, and individual results may vary, so keep checking in with your derm on how it’s going so they can adjust your treatment plan as needed.

 The most effective retinoid can’t be store-bought.
 Tretinoin is the only FDA-approved retinoid for photoaging and has over 50 years of research to prove its long-term safety and efficacy.
 Night Shift is a dermatology-grade, tailored Tretinoin serum that comes with an online doctor’s consultation.
 It’s easier than ever to get healthy, glowy skin.